Most frequent questions and answers

-- Used goods – yup, we pick up old stiff.
+- Used goods – yup, we pick up old stuff.
 We agree that there’s far too much stuff in the world and if a need can be fulfilled with a slightly used item from a neighbours basement or closet, we’re all over that.

 Right now we have a database of local needs in the Roncy / High Park / Parkdale/ King West areas.
 The plan is to test the service in these neighbourhoods first before we expand into other hoods.
 We want to make sure we build a process that allows neighbours to easily meet local needs.
 This means working with local charities and social workers to identify the needs, finding the caring neighbours interested in helping, and then connecting the two through technology that uses simple text messaging and product fulfillment to meet the needs.
 Simple right?
 (Ummm, don’t mention that to our developers :))

 We started off by only purchasing the need items through Amazon.
 We’ve since expanded on this to ensure that we’re fulfilling the need in the most cost effective way, be it Amazon, Walmart, a local shop or a bulk distributor.